ObenaufLab/CaTCH/README.md

 ### Step 3 : Collect outputs

-*mergeBCcounts.R*
+**mergeBCcounts.R**

-Full-join/merge the tables from Step 1 (or from Step 2 instead, if you chose to apply it).
+Full-join/merge the tables from Step 1 (or from Step 2 instead, if applicable).
-This can be done in many different ways, but a script is provided for convenience and consistency.
-You can provide it with as many input tables as you want.
+You can provide as many input tables as you want.

-Please make one collective table for the barcode counts and one for the summaries.
+Please make one collective table for the barcode counts *and* one for the summaries.
 Both are needed for the report.
-That means running this script twice, once for all the barcode counts, and once for all the summaries.
+That means running this script twice, once for all the barcode count files, and once for all the summary files.

 #### Usage: